 There was no simple answer to anything.
 Sicily now feels like the Italy I remember, a little wild and untamed.
 I’m a little untamed myself, so I relate better to that Italy of the past.
 I’m concerned for the Europization of Italy and the dilution of the culture.
 For example, the Campo de Fiori market in Rome has changed severely, all the traditional vendors have had to move out because of EU hygiene regulations and now it is a touristic market.

 DOI: What’s the biggest mistake travelers to Italy make?

 SM: It is a mistake to force Italy to behave the way you want it to or apply your standards and expectations on it.
-The biggest example I see is an American speaking really loud to an Italian waiter asking for Ice.
+The biggest example I see is an American speaking really loud to an Italian waiter asking for ice.
 Italians don’t typically use ice in soft drinks, sorry.
 Italy is not going to change for you.
 You have to let it charm you and accept it as it is.

-DOI: What is the next upcoming area?
+DOI: What is the next up-and-coming area?